kiah2008/jetson_smart_fan/README.md

 ![nano fan](docs/nano_fan_layout.png)

 jetson smart fan is implemented in c/c++ language and still under dev.
-Pull requests are welcome.
+Pull requests are welcome. it will power off the fan before halt or the thermal get a low level temperator automaticlly.
+The fan will be power on by default once plugin the charge.

 # Sync code
 Using git and run